-&lt;sup>22Pew Research Center Publications, Is College Worth It?, data collected between March 15-29, 2011.
+&lt;sup>17Pew Research Center Publications, Is College Worth It?, data collected between March 15-29, 2011.

-6.2 Difference of two proportions
+6.2 Inference for the difference of two proportions

-We often wish two compare to groups to each other.
+We often wish to compare two groups to each other.
 In this section, we will answer the following questions: